theangelaluo/desktop-sms-messenger/readme-part1.md

 1. Make sure your app runs locally without errors
 1. Download the [Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli) (command line interface).
 You need this to be able to use heroku in your terminal
 1. `heroku login`: Use this command to log in to heroku locally (in terminal)
+      * **For Windows Users:** This command will **not** work in Git Bash, so you will need to run this command through the Windows Command Prompt.
+Once you log in, you should return to using git bash for the remaining commands.
 1. Navigate to the `double-message` folder on your computer
 1. `heroku create`: This command will create a heroku application, and add `heroku` to your list of git remotes (`heroku` should be displayed when running the command `git remote`)
 1. Use the command `git branch` to find the name of the branch you are currently on (you should __NOT__ be on `master`).
 If you are on `master`, do `git checkout -b YOUR-BRANCH-NAME-HERE`.
 Verify that you are on your own branch using `git branch` again.